amelBennaceur/RE4ML/README.md

 # RE4ML
-Repository with the demonstrators for Requirements Engineering For Machine Learning Systems
+Repository with the demonstrators for Requirements Engineering For Machines the Learn (REAL).

 # RE4ML Project Documentation